MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

       datasets are provided by the @"Microsoft.Quantum.MachineLearning.Datasets"
       namespace.
-  - Quantum chemistry APIs published by Microsoft as a part of the Quantum Development Kit should be placed into the @"Microsoft.Quantum.Chemistry" namespace.
+  - Quantum chemistry APIs published by Microsoft as a part of Azure Quantum should be placed into the @"Microsoft.Quantum.Chemistry" namespace.
 Functionality specific to implementing the Jordan--Wigner decomposition may be placed in the @"Microsoft.Quantum.Chemistry.JordanWigner" namespace, so that the